agolho/WordGame-GG/README.md

-# Gulliver's Games Software Engineer Challenge
+# GG Software Engineer Challenge

 ## Requirements Specified In The Challenge
 - [x] The game is playable in both portrait and landscape mode